theovier/printable-multipage-cv/README.md

 # Printable Multi-Page CV

 Most CVs in Germany contain multiple pages and not only one.
-This repository provides a simple multi-page CV template which can be printed as PDF.
+This repository provides a simple multi-page HTML/CSS CV template which can be printed as PDF.
 It is not very complex and, therefore, easy to adjust.
-After all, the project is work-in-progress and may be subject to change in the future.
+⚠ After all, the project is work-in-progress and may be subject to change in the future ⚠.

 ![printing-dialogue-chrome](examples/screenshots/cover-letter.png "Cover Letter Example")

 ## Features